 The Plan entered into two interest-only notes receivable with a par value of \$1,000,000 each with the City of Lauderhill Housing Authority (the "CLHA").
-The City is the Plan Sponsor.
-The notes mature on July 1, 2020 and July 1, 2024 and bear interest at 7.0% and 5.75%, respectively.
+The City is the Plan Sponsor and guarantor of one of the notes which matured on July 1, 2020 and CLHA did not make the payment and defaulted on the note.
+The second note was scheduled to mature on July 1, 2024.
+Subsequently, the City entered into negotiations with the Plan to restructure and assume the liability for both notes.
+The notes were consolidated into one debt instrument and are included in notes receivable on the statement of fiduciary net position.
+The new note bears interest-only on the outstanding balance at 4% per annum and is due quarterly.
+The new note matures in July 2024.

-During the fiscal years ended September 30, 2019 and 2018, the Plan recorded interest income of \$127,500.
-Included in interest and dividends receivable is \$31,875 in accrued interest due on the notes at September 30, 2019 and 2018.
+During fiscal years ended September 30, 2020 and 2019, the Plan recorded interest income of \$127,500.
+Included in receivables is \$31,875 in accrued interest due on the notes at September 30, 2020 and 2019.
+Subsequent to September 30, 2020, the Plan agreed to include the interest receivable amount due of \$31,875 in the outstanding principal balance of the new note receivable.